ZenHarbinger/torgo/readme.md

 Torgo is a Logo interpreter written in Java.
 It uses [ANTLR](http://www.antlr.org/) as a language parser and for lexical analysis.
 The parsed scripts are then walked to interpret the commands.

-Torgo is built using Java6.
+Torgo is built using Java7.

 Some goals for Torgo are:

-- to learn to program
+- to allow people to learn to program
-- to learn how machines execute programs
+- to show how machines execute programs
-- to modify/add languages to change behaviors
+- to allow modifications and add to languages to change behaviors

 This project was inspired by [Tortue](http://tortue.sourceforge.net/).

 # Languages

 Torgo currently supports logo; jvmBasic and lisp are in development.

+# Features

+- 'Debugging' a script
+    - Allows pause/resume/stop
+    - Can see the current operation highlighted in the script window.
+- Trace Logging of execution

+# Future

+- Call Stack Watch
+- Export to animated GIF
+- Export to SVG
+- jvmBasic and Lisp

 # Install on Recent Linux Distros